JackJMiller/NarGen/README.md

 nargen generate Mundo
 ```

 We now have a terrain world stored in `worlds/Mundo/`.
-The world can finally be rendered with the `render` command.
+The world can finally be rendered in 3 dimensions with the `render` command.
+To view maps of the world, the `view-maps` command can be used.

 ```
 nargen render Mundo

+nargen view-maps Mundo
 ```

 For more help on running the program, view the help page with `nargen --help`.